Jump to topic

 The program provides outstanding experience in the preoperative, operative and postoperative care of patients in all areas that constitute the essential components of general surgery as specified by the ACGME and Surgical Review.

 The fully accredited program is approved to graduate five chief residents in general surgery per year.
 The first two years of the program are designed to provide a core experience in the principal components of general surgery and the surgical subspecialities.
 After the second year, many residents choose to pursue two years of additional training in areas such as basic science research, surgical education or health care delivery and outcomes research.
 Laboratory experience of two years is encouraged and available to those who wish to pursue an academic career.
-The third through fifth years of training are to provide an in-depth experience in trauma, acute care surgery, surgical oncology, endocrine surgery, minimally invasive surgery, vascular surgery, colon and rectal surgery and pediatric surgery.
+The third through fifth years of training are to provide an in-depth experience in trauma, acute care surgery, surgical oncology, endocrine surgery, minimally invasive surgery, vascular surgery, general surgery, colon and rectal surgery and pediatric surgery.

 The program’s educational component is robust and offers each resident an extensive experience in didactic learning, surgical skills development and simulation training.
 In addition to weekly lectures by attendings, the program also utilizes weekly conferences, specialized small group sessions and one-on-one mentoring.
-Through the Clinical Simulation Center, residents have the opportunity to train on the latest in laparoscopic and clinical training simulators, to practice their surgical skills through biologic training sessions and to develop their team skills while participating in crisis resource management clinical scenarios.
+Through the Clinical Simulation Center, residents have the opportunity to train on the latest in laparoscopic and clinical training simulators, to practice their surgical skills through biologic and inanimate training sessions and to develop their team skills while participating in crisis resource management clinical scenarios.

 The Simulation Center is a Level I American College of Surgeons (ACS) Accredited Education Institute as well as a Fundamentals of Laparoscopic Surgery (FLS) and Fundamental of Endoscopic Surgery (FES) approved test site.